aws-samples/aws-iot-elf/README.md

 ..snip..
     iot.delete_thing(thingName=thing_name)
 ````
-All steps prior to `delete_thing` are required in order, to detach and clean up a fully functional and authorized Thing.
+All steps prior to `delete_thing` are required, in order to detach and clean up a fully functional and authorized Thing.

 #### Help
 For additional detailed help and configuration options, enter: